F1 champions attend Stirling Moss memorial service at Westminster Abbey

 F1

-Four years after his death, the racing world will pay tribute to Sir Stirling Moss at a Westminster Abbey service in May.
-Apply for tickets from Motor Sport's allocation to join the congregation
+Four years after his death, the racing world is paying tribute to Sir Stirling Moss at a Westminster Abbey memorial service

 Related article

-“To be able to do this for my father – a man I admired in just about every way and one whom I still miss very much – is an unimaginable honour”, said Stirling Elliot Moss.
+Ahead of today’s thanksgiving event, Elliot Moss spoke about finally being able to mark the extraordinary life of Britain’s greatest all-round racer.
+“To be able to do this for my father – a man I admired in just about every way and one whom I still miss very much – is an unimaginable honour”, he said.
 “I know that I am not alone in either of those sentiments, so it is fitting that this service will celebrate his life and allow so many of those who feel as I do, to be able to pay their respects and come together to remember the astonishing and inspirational man that he was.”

-The service will celebrate Moss’s life “as a racer, friend, father, gentleman, joker, and international icon”.
+The service is celebrating Moss’s life “as a racer, friend, father, gentleman, joker, and international icon”.
 In addition to Sir Jackie, speakers at the service will include motor sport journalist and commentator Simon Taylor, as well as the Duke of Richmond and Gordon, owner of the Goodwood Estate.

-Guests and members of the public will be able to view the display of cars outside the Abbey.
-The Mille Miglia-winning Mercedes-Benz 300 SLR, still carrying the number 722, will be on static display after its final run through the streets of London to Moss’s family home in 2021.
+The Mille Miglia-winning Mercedes-Benz 300 SLR, still carrying the number 722, returns to central London after its final run through the capital to Moss’s family home in 2021.

-The Royal Automobile Club will also be marking the occasion by displaying two cars in its Rotunda: a Mercedes-Benz 300 SL Gullwing Coupe and a Mercedes-Benz W 196.
-From May 9 for one week the Mercedes-Benz 300 SLR ‘722’ will also be on display at the Royal Automobile Club.
+The Royal Automobile Club is also be marking the occasion by displaying two cars in its Rotunda: a Mercedes-Benz 300 SL Gullwing Coupe and a Mercedes-Benz W 196.
+From tomorrow, for one week, the Mercedes-Benz 300 SLR ‘722’ will also be on display at the Club.

 “Sir Stirling Moss was one of the greatest racing drivers of all time,” said Marcus Breitschwerdt, head of Mercedes-Benz Heritage.
 “As an icon of sportsmanship and dedication, he captivated audiences with thrilling performances on the track and his charismatic personality off it.